daniel-mueller/htb-workflow/README.md

-# Hack The Box Methodology
+# Hack The Box Workflow

 The following describes my go-to approach when starting on a new box on hackthebox.eu.
 At the moment it's targeted at doing linux boxes since my experience with Windows servers is still somewhat limited.